top of page

 My Story

 When I was 17, I obtained a student loan and moved to Vancouver to attend the University of British Columbia.
 I needed to escape the dysfunctional environment at home, which imbued me with anxiety and pain growing up.
 My absent biological father had left us, and my mom projected her stress and trauma onto me.
 I was tired of being shamed for wanting to pursue arts as my career.
-Living on my own at a young age, I worked in nightlife and film while studying psychology, creative writing, sociology, and more.
-For fun, I auditioned for a lead in my university's production of Rocky Horror Show and, that fall, debuted as "Janet Weiss".
-It changed my world.
-Forever grateful to the UBC Musical Theatre Troupe for my first opportunity to shine onstage.
+My mom was the first woman at Nanjing Forestry University to obtain her PhD, and the first person in her family to access higher education.
+Major lifestyle changes mixed with Mao's militant fascist patriarchy perpetuated intergenerational trauma within my family (which I explore in my music and theatrical work).
+Living on my own at a young age, I worked in DIY arts, nightlife, and film while studying psychology, creative writing, sociology, and more.
+For fun, I auditioned for

 From then on, I knew I wanted to create and perform for the rest of my life, to be a part of something bigger.
-The truth is, I didn't grow up with a role model who looked and felt like me, a weird and witty Asian femme who could sing, dance, skateboard, play in a band, direct, lead, close deals, or do all the things I think are cool.
-I did those things anyway, and continue to learn from non-toxic peers and elders.
-I continue to work towards healing from generational trauma and systemic oppression, and provide support for others.
-Someday, I want my future child to look around and see well-rounded, healed, outspoken, and confident gender diverse people who represent us authentically on TV and in movies.
-People with unique stories to tell, and fire underneath our footsteps.
+The truth is, I didn't grow up with a role model who looked and felt like me, a weird and witty queer Asian femme who could sing, dance, skateboard, play in a band, direct, lead, close deals, or do all the things I think are cool.
+I did them anyway, and continue to learn from non-toxic peers and elders.
+I continue to work towards healing from trauma and systemic oppression, while providing support for others to tell their stories too.
+Seeing complex gender diverse people who represent us authentically (in the spotlight and behind the scenes) should be the norm, not the exception.

 I live and work on stolen lands belonging to xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations.
-I dedicate my life to advocating for equity, nurturing community, and sharing stories whenever an opportunity arises.
+I'm dedicated to advocating for equity, engaging community, and sharing our stories & sounds of belonging.

-I hold a BA in Psychology, with a minor in English literature, from the University of British Columbia, committed to healing (for our) community.
-In 2018, I co-founded MAGES with Chimedum Ohaegbu and Kyla Yin James: a protective, accessible space where marginalized creatives collaborated, learned digital skills for free, and practiced self-care and wellness (formerly FEMMES; on hiatus indefinitely).
-As a creative & wellness consultant, I'm able to guide trauma-informed wellness exercises like DBT, mentor emerging artists, and provide other services.
+I hold a BA in Psychology, with a minor in English literature.
+In 2018, I co-founded MAGES Interactive with Chimedum Ohaegbu and Kyla Yin James, and produced a protective, accessible space where marginalized creatives collaborated, learned digital skills for free, and practiced mindfulness and manifestation (formerly FEMMES).

-I write, direct, produce, and/or manage projects, such as sound_therapy Music Festival, or my debut music video for survivors' anthem "Ocean Girl" (2018), where skaters cruise the seawall and dance in the sunshine, set to an early 2000s vibe.
+I write, perform, direct, cast, produce and/or manage creative projects, such as sound_therapy Music Festival, and my debut music video for survivors' anthem "Ocean Girl" (2018), where skaters cruise the seawall and dance in the sunshine, set to an early 2000s vibe.
 Without formal training, #OceanGirlMV was the first time I tried my hand at directing and producing.
+I've been writing creatively since 7 years old though!

 My work has been featured in SAD Mag, Bloom, Contrast Collective, CREEP Magazine, The Ubyssey, and The Garden Statuary, and exhibited at Latitude 53.

-For more information or inquiries, please contact me.
+For more info or inquiries, please contact me.

 Sunny performs live with her elementary school choir in Langley, BC